bernard-ng/hashnode/cl1e4188400s5aynv6cui22ri.md

             └── ...
 ```

-Okay, there is a lot of information here, first notice that we have two times the `UserRepository`, the one that is in the domain is a simple interface and its implementation (concrete class) is in the infrastructure this to avoid depending again on doctrine in our domain.
+Okay, there is a lot of information here, first notice that we have two times the `UserRepository`, the one that is in the domain is a simple interface and its implementation (concrete class) is in the infrastructure this to avoid depending on doctrine in our Domain Repository.

 In order for your XML mapping to be taken into account by doctrine before configuring anything, the filename must match this pattern `[EntityName].orm.xml`, the file extension `.orm.xml` is important